UK nurses, ambulance crews strike, straining health system

 Pat Cullen, head of the Royal College of Nursing union, also said a “meaningful” pay offer from the government could bring the strike “to a swift close.”

+Sunak’s spokesman, Max Blain, said Monday that there was no plan for the prime minister to get directly involved in talks, but “we want to keep discussing how we can find a path forward with the unions.”

-The unions are seeking a pay raise for the current year, but the government says it will only talk about the year ahead.
-Health Secretary Steve Barclay urged unions to call off the strikes, “look forward and engage in a constructive dialogue” about pay for 2023-2024.
+Unions are seeking a pay raise for the current year, but the government says it will only talk about the year ahead.

 Monday’s nursing strike affects England.
 In Scotland and Wales — which have semiautonomous governments in charge of health policy — unions have suspended walkouts while negotiations continue.